Growth of Massive Black Hole Seeds by Migration of Stellar and Primordial Black Holes: Gravitational Waves and Stochastic Background: Conclusions

 Finally, we have computed the stochastic GW background originated during the growth of the central BH by the merger events of migrating stellar compact remnants and pBHs (see section \ref{sec:sgwb}).
 We have highlighted that the background extends over a wide range of frequencies $10^{-6}\lesssim f [{\rm Hz}]\lesssim 10$, which is very different from that associated to isolated merging compact binaries.
 The detection of such a background could be challenging for ET but within the reach of DECIGO and LISA.
 All in all, it would constitute a smoking gun to confirm the proposed process of BH seed growth.
 We further stress that the characterization of possible astrophysical sources contributing to the background will be fundamental toward the challenging search for a primordial contribution of cosmological origin.

 \acknowledgments This work is partially supported by the PRIN MIUR 2017 prot.
 20173ML3WW 002, `Opening the ALMA window on the cosmic evolution of gas, stars and supermassive black holes' and by the EU H2020-MSCA-ITN-2019 Project 860744 `BiD4BEST: Big Data applications for Black hole Evolution STudies'.
+We thank the anonymous referee for valuable comments, which led to a deeper analysis and to a substantial improvement of the manuscript.
 L.B. thanks Samuele Campitiello for helpful discussions.

 \begin{appendix}